Jared-Gross/Algorhythm/README.md

 sudo apt-get update
 sudo apt-get upgrade
 ```
-If moviepy still has running properly do the following:
+If moviepy throws an error do the following:
 go to:

 `/etc/ImageMagick-6/policy.xml`